synaptics-astra/doc/linux/index.rst

 GStreamer SyNAP Plugin
 ^^^^^^^^^^^^^^^^^^^^^^

-The Astra platform provides a Gstreamer plugin which allows adding ML processing to Gstreamer pipelines.
+Astra Machina provides a Gstreamer plugin which allows adding ML processing to Gstreamer pipelines.
 This plugin uses the SyNAP framework to interface with the hardware accelerators to improve the performance of ML processing.
 For information on SyNAP see :ref:`synap` below.

 The SyNAP plugin works as a Gstreamer appsrc and appsink.
 It takes samples from the pipeline and uses the SyNAP framework to perform classification or detection on the frame using a neural network.
-It then outputs the results in as JSON formatted data.
+It then outputs the results as JSON formatted data.

-We provide a `sample application <https://github.com/synaptics-astra/application-gstreamer-plugins-syna/tree/v#release#/examples/gst-ai>`__ which plays a video while simultaneously performing image classification on the video frames and then overlaying labels of the classification results onto the video output.
-A prebuilt version of the application is included in the Astra image.
+We provide a `sample application <https://github.com/synaptics-astra/application-gstreamer-plugins-syna/tree/v#release#/examples/gst-ai>`__ which plays a video while simultaneously performing image classification on the video frames, and then overlaying labels of the results onto the video.
+A prebuilt version of the application is included in the Astra system image.

 Run the example application using the following command::